On topological graphs with at most four crossings per edge: Proof of Theorem

-Consider the face $f_2$ and refer to Figure~\ref{fig:2-in-3_3-in-5_4}.
-Observe that $|f_2|>4$, for if $|f_2|=4$ then $G$ has two parallel edges between $A_2$ and $A_4$.
-Let $q$, $x_3$, $v_2$, $y_2$ and $p$ be (some of the) vertices of $f_2$ listed in clockwise order.
-Note that $f_2$ contributes at most $1/6$ units of charge through $qx_3$, $x_3v_2$, $v_2y_2$ and $pq$.
-Note also that $f_2$ is not a vertex-neighbor of a $0$-pentagon at $q$, $x_3$ and $y_2$.
 Suppose that $|f_2|=5$.
-If $f_2$ contributes charge through $y_2p$ or $pq$, then it is not a vertex-neighbor of a $0$-pentagon at $p$.
-If $f_2$ contributes $1/3$ units of charge through $y_2p$, then it must be contributed to a $1$-triangle whose vertices are $y_2$, $p$ and $A_3$, and whose neighbors are $1$-triangles.
-Therefore, in such a case $f_2$ does not contribute charge through $pq$, since the face that shares this edge with $pq$ cannot be a $0$-quadrilateral (otherwise the edge of $G$ that contains $qx_3$ would have five crossings), and if this face is a $1$-triangle, then both of its neighbors are incident to two original vertices.
-Thus, in Step~6 $f_2$ contributes to $f$ at least $1/6$ units of charge and $f$ ends up with a nonnegative charge.
-If $|f_2| \geq 6$, then again it contributes at least $\frac{|f_2|-4-4/6-(|f_2|-4)/3}{|f_2|-3} \geq 1/6$ units of charge to $f$ in Step~6.
+If $p$ is a vertex of $G$, then $\mathcal{P}'(f_2)=\{v_2\}$ and $f_2$ contributes at most $1/6$ units of charge through each of its edges that are incident to $p$.
+Thus, $f_2$ contributes at least $|f_2|+1-4-1/3-5/6 \geq 1/6$ units of charge to $f$ in Step~6.
+Assume therefore that $p$ is a crossing point.
+Note that if $f_2$ contributes charge through one of the edges that are incident to $p$, then it must be to a $1$-triangle and it follows that $p \notin \mathcal{P}'(f_2)$.
+Furthermore, if $f_2$ contributes $1/3$ units of charge through $y_2p$, then it must be contributed to a $1$-triangle whose vertices are $y_2$, $p$ and $A_3$, and whose neighbors are $1$-triangles.
+Therefore, in such a case $f_2$ does not contribute charge through $px'_3$, because the face that shares this edge with $f_2$ has at least three crossing points and one original vertex of $G$ as vertices.
+It follows that in Step~6 $f_2$ contributes to $f$ at least $1/6$ units of charge and $f$ ends up with a non-negative charge.

-The case that $e_3$ is an edge of $t_3$ is symmetric, therefore we assume now that $e_1$ is not an edge of $t_1$ and $e_3$ is not an edge of $t_3$ (refer to Figure~\ref{fig:2-in-3_3-in-5_6}).
+The case that $e_3$ is an edge of $t_3$ is symmetric, therefore we assume now that $e_1$ is not an edge of $t_1$ and $e_3$ is not an edge of $t_3$.
 Observe that the wedges of $t_1$ and $t_3$ must contain exactly one $0$-quadrilateral each, for otherwise $(A_2,A_4)$ has more than four crossings.
-This implies that the size of each of $f_1$ and $f_2$ is at least four.
-We claim that at least one of $f_1$ and $f_2$ is of size at least five.
-Indeed, suppose that both of them are of size four.
-Then it is impossible that both $f_1$ and $f_2$ are $0$-quadrilaterals, since this implies two parallel edges between $A_2$ and $A_4$.
-Assume without loss of generality that $f_1$ is not a $0$-quadrilateral.
-If $f_1$ is a $1$-quadrilateral, then $A_3v_1$ is an edge of $t_2$, but then so is $A_3v_2$.
-This means that the two neighbors of $t_2$ are $1$-quadrilaterals, see Figure~\ref{fig:2-in-3_3-in-5_6}.
-Observe that these $1$-quadrilaterals cannot contribute charge in Steps~1 and~3.
-Therefore, $f_1$ and $f_2$ contribute charge to $t_2$ in Step~4 and thus, $f$ does not contribute charge to $t_2$ in Step~5.

-Hence, we may assume without loss of generality that $|f_2| \geq 5$.
-If the wedge of $t_2$ contains no $0$-quadrilaterals, that is $A_3 \in V(f_2)$, then it is not hard to see that $f_2$ contributes at least $1/6$ units of charge to $f$ in Step~6.
-If the wedge of $t_2$ contains one $0$-quadrilateral, then the situation is similar to the case that $e_1$ is an edge of $t_1$ (see Figure~\ref{fig:2-in-3_3-in-5_4}), and thus $f_2$ sends at least $1/6$ units of charge to $f$ in Step~6.
+If one of the wedges of $t_0$, $t_2$ and $t_4$ contains no $0$-quadrilaterals, then it follows from Proposition~\ref{prop:1/6} that $f$ gets at least $1/6$ units of charge from one of its vertex-neighbors at Step~6 and ends up with a non-negative charge.